coderroleggg/mcp-collection/postgresql-mcp.md

 }
 ```

-Replace login, passwor, host, post and db_name with your values
+Replace login, password, host, post and db_name with your values